 Also note that if you stay idle on this page, you will be logged out automatically.
 However, all of your input will be saved.
 You can always access where you left off by clicking 'e-BE Assessment Year (last year)' on your ezHasil home page.

 12. Declare your income

-Refer to your 2019 EA form(s) and fill in your statutory income.
+Refer to your last year's EA form(s) and fill in your statutory income.
 However, you do not have to file the total amount stated in the EA form(s).

 For example, if you received perquisites and benefits-in-kind during your employment, the money you get is exempted from income tax.

 Perquisite / benefits-in-kind income includes: